We’ve all heard the calls ‘you need a niche,’ ‘you can’t serve everybody,’ ’in trying to serve everybody you end up serving nobody,’.

 1. What am I good at?

-As an expert where do your professional skills lie?
+As an expert, where do your professional skills lie?

-As a human being, what excites you the most?
+What excites you the most?

 What lights you up inside when you talk about it?